ColinGrime/Tweaks/README.md

 * `name-tag-dye` - Allows the dying of named mobs with dyes.
 * `recipe-unlock-all` - Players who join the server will have all the recipes unlocked.
 * `portal-explosion-proof` - Nether portals can no longer be destroyed by explosions.
+* `torch-throw` - Allows you to throw torches on the ground to place them.
 * `vehicle-pickup` - Allows vehicles to be picked up by sneak-right-click.
+* `water-bottle-convert-lava` - Splashing a water bottle into lava converts it into obsidian.
+* `water-bottle-craft` - Allows you to convert a water bucket into splash water bottles.
 * `weapon-swing-through-grass` - Allows weapons to swing through grass without destroying them.
 * `xp-fill` - Allows the filling of empty bottles into XP bottles by right-clicking on an enchanting table.